paldhous/ucb/2016/dataviz/md_raw/class3.md

 #### Make a dashboard combining both charts

 From the top menu, select `Dashboard>New Dashboard`.
-We can set the size of the dashboard to fit the web page in which it will be embedded, and this can be a `Range`, giving some basic responsive design.
-For simplicity, we will set the dashboard to `Laptop` size.
+Set its `Size` to `Automatic`, so that the dashboard will fill to the size of any screen on which it is displayed:

+![](./img/class3_35.jpg)

 To make a dashboard, drag charts, and other elements from the left-hand panel to the dashboard area.
 Notice that Tableau allows you to add items including: horizontal and vertical containers, text boxes, images (useful for adding a publication's logo), embedded web pages and blank space.
+These can be added `Tiled`, which means they cannot overlap, or `Floating`, which allows one element to be placed over another.

 Drag `Treemap bar chart` from the panel at left to the main panel.
-The default title, from the worksheet name, isn't very informative, so right-click on that and select `Hide Title`.
-Select `Fit Width` to make the chart fill the dashboard area:
+The default title, from the worksheet name, isn't very informative, so right-click on that, select `Edit Title ...` and change to `Total deaths`.

-![](./img/class3_35.jpg)

-Now add `Line Chart` to the right of the dashboard and hide its title.
+Now add `Line Chart` to the right of the dashboard (the gray area will show where it will appear) and edit its title to `Death rates`.
+Also add a note to explain that line widths are proportional to the total number of deaths.
 The dashboard should now look like this:

 ![](./img/class3_36.jpg)

-This needs some reformatting.
-Drag the bottom of the first filter control down to create some room for the lists of countries that it will create.

 Notice that the `Country`, `Region` and `Income group` filters control only the line chart.
-To make them control the treemaps, too, for each filter select `Apply to Worksheets>Selected Worksheets...` and fill in the dialog box as follows:
+To make them control the treemaps, too, click on each filter, open up the dropdown menu form the downward-pointing triangle, and select `Apply to Worksheets>Selected Worksheets...` and fill in the dialog box as follows:

 ![](./img/class3_37.jpg)

 The filters will now control both charts.

 Add `Map legend` for a color legend at bottom right.
-Hide its title then right-click on the map and select `Hide Map Search` and `Hide View Toolbar` to remove the map controls.
+(You will probably need to drag the window for the last filter down to push it into position.)
+Hide the legend's title then right-click on the map and select `Hide View Toolbar` to remove the map controls.

 We can also allow the highlighting of a country on one chart to be carried across the entire dashboard.
 Select `Dashboard>Actions...` from the top menu, and at the first dialog box select `Add action>Highlight`.
 Filling the second dialog box as follows will cause each country to be highlighted across the dashboard when it is clicked on just one of the charts: